-- Specifically teach all students, in every classroom, how GOLD standard behavior will look in each area of the school, such as the classroom, hallway, cafeteria, restroom, and during dismissal. - Display reminders of Gold Standard behavior throughout our school. - PBIS Rewards: A points-based economy allowing students to earn points for exhibiting GOLD Standard behavior.
-Students can redeem points for incentives. - PBIS Team: Our PBIS committee will review disciplinary data monthly and strategically provide appropriate interventions for individual students.
+- Specifically teach all students, in every classroom, how the Trojan GOLD standard behavior will look in each area of the school, such as the classroom, hallway, cafeteria, restroom, and during dismissal. - Display reminders of The Trojan GOLD Standard of behavior throughout our school.

+- Trojan GOLD Rewards: A points-based economy allowing students to earn points for exhibiting Trojan GOLD behavior.
+Students can redeem points for incentives in our Trojan Gold Store. - Trojan GOLD Team: Our committee will review disciplinary data monthly and strategically provide appropriate interventions for individual students.